aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to PPT within C++ Applications" h2="Convert EPUB to PPT within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to PPT?</h2>

+EPUB is a popular file format for e-books, and PPT is a popular file format for presentations.
+By converting EPUB to PPT, you can easily create presentations from e-books.
+This can be useful for creating presentations for educational purposes, or for creating presentations for business meetings.

+<h2>How Aspose.Total Helps for EPUB to PPT Conversion</h2>

-Are you a C++ developer looking to add to integrate EPUB to PPT conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export EPUB to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+If you are a C++ developer looking to integrate EPUB to PPT conversion feature inside your C++ applications, you can do it in two simple steps.
+You can export EPUB to PPTX by using Aspose.PDF for C++.
+Secondly, by using Aspose.Slides for C++, you can convert PPTX to PPT.
+Both APIs come under Aspose.Total for C++ package.

+Aspose.PDF for C++ is a powerful PDF manipulation API that enables developers to create, read, edit, and convert PDF documents.
+It also supports the conversion of EPUB to PPTX.
+Aspose.Slides for C++ is a powerful presentation manipulation API that enables developers to create, read, edit, and convert presentations.
+It also supports the conversion of PPTX to PPT.

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, read, edit, and convert documents, presentations, and images.
+It includes Aspose.PDF for C++ and Aspose.Slides for C++, which makes it easy to convert EPUB to PPT.
+It also includes other APIs such as Aspose.Words for C++, Aspose.Cells for C++, Aspose.Email for C++, and Aspose.BarCode for C++.

+Aspose.Total for C++ is a great choice for developers who need to integrate EPUB to PPT conversion feature inside their C++ applications.
+It is easy to use, and provides powerful features that make it easy to convert EPUB to PPT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}